Are you ready to deepen your personal practice and to allow the teacher within you to emerge?

 It is ideally suited to women who are willing to do the work of compassionate self-inquiry, to challenge the status quo in themselves and in society, and to support and be supported in a loving community, and those who want to be part of the movement away from unconscious (and conscious) 'male-by-default' approaches.

-You must have been practising yoga regularly for at least 12 months to enrol in this course.
+It is a requirement of Yoga Alliance that all trainees have been practising yoga regularly for at least 12 months prior to enrolling in this course.

 Is this course for women only?